-More than 50 years ago, John Deere manufactured its first skidder.
-Ever since, the company has continued to create innovative pieces of forestry equipment that provide loggers with increased levels of safety, reliability and productivity.
+More than 50 years ago, John Deere manufactured its first skidder, which was added to its lineup of logging equipment.
+Skidders are used to drag material from wooded areas to a landing, or roadside.
+This is called “skidding.”
+Ever since the first John Deere skidder was introduced, the company has continued to create innovative pieces of forestry equipment that provide loggers with increased levels of safety, reliability, and productivity.

-The recent introduction of the L-Series Skidder marked 50 years of the company’s manufacturing and designing of skidders.
-Built on 178 years of innovation, backed by more than a half-century in the woods and designed with proven components to withstand the toughest environments, these machines are a true representation of John Deere as a manufacturer.
+The introduction of the John Deere L-Series Skidder marked 50 years of the company’s manufacturing and designing of skidders.
+Built on 178 years of innovation, backed by more than a half-century in the woods, and designed with proven components to withstand the toughest environments, these machines are a true representation of John Deere as a manufacturer.